EEP-202324/daw_proyecto_angular_servidor-MishoEEP/README.md

 10. Adding HttpClientModule and simulating a data server with angular-in-memory-web-api so I can make sure everything funcions as it should.
 11. Adding error handling, also editing the get methods for shchools so they use http requests.
 12. Adding options to update/add/delete and search for schools.
+13. Removed message component (for UX reasons - it looks like loggs).

 SPRING: